krzysztofzablocki/Playgrounds/README.md

 Implement setup method and use normal instance variables to store data you don't want to change on code change. eg. if you need to do some expensive operation.

+Snapshots recorded during setup will persist in timeline.

 ```objc
 - (void)setup
 {